pcolladosoto/robot_calibration/README.md

 ### Adjusting **b**

-When we make the robot turn while maintaining one of the wheels stopped we are roughly describing a circumference of length 2 * PI * b.
+When we make the robot turn while maintaining one of the wheels stopped we are roughly describing a circumference of length 2 &ast; PI &ast; b.
 This distance should be exactly the same as the number of pulses emitted by the moving wheel times the conversion factor we have computed previously (C<sub>m</sub>).
 In the literature you will see how we have a constant **K** appearing in the final expression.
 This is due to the introduction of a piece with a bearing whose aim is to facilitate the turning of the robot during the tests.
 How to take this factor into account is shown in the literature.

 ## High level view of the automation script